Kankoda/Web/collections/_licensekit-features/api-licenses.md

 ---
-title: Custom API Integrations
+title: API Integrations

-hero-icon: /assets/heros/licensekit/api.png
-hero-icon-class: plain large
+hero-title: LicenseKit API Integrations

-description: LicenseKit can validate licenses over the Internet, using any REST API
+description: Integrate with any 3rd party REST API
 ---

-## API/Cloud-based licenses
+## API-based licenses

-[LicenseKit's](/sdks/licensekit) API-based license engine is a great alternative when validating licenses from external license providers, using regular REST API requests.
+[LicenseKit's](/sdks/licensekit) API license service is a great way to validate licenses from any remote license API using regular REST API requests.

-## How does it work?

-LicenseKit has an API license service that can fetch licenses from any external API.
-All you have to do is to provide the service a configuration and a response mapper to map a response to a license.
+All you have to do to create a custom API integration is to define a service configuration, as well as a response mapper that maps API responses to a LicenseKit license.

-The response mapper provides you with a strongly typed response.
-You can then map the response response to a LicenseKit license, which will be validated as normal.
+The response mapper will provide you with a strongly typed response or any custom type.
+You can then map the type value to a LicenseKit license, using convenient mapping functions.

 ## Offline mode

-If your software needs to work offline, LicenseKit can cache the last fetched license and ignore any non-license errors that occur during the license validation.
+If your product needs to work offline, LicenseKit can [cache the last successful license validation](/sdks/licensekit/features/license-caching) and ignore any non-license errors that occur during the license validation.

+## Tiers

+Custom API Integrations are available in the Business tier, and in all Custom and Enterprise tiers.